 Western New England University is committed to providing students who have a documented disability with a safe environment in which to live and study.
 It is the responsibility of the student to inform the Office of Student Disability Services of the nature of his/her disability and desire to receive a special housing accommodation.
 There are limited housing spaces available for accommodation.
-Therefore, housing accommodation requests for the 2016-2017 academic year should be submitted in writing and received by the Office of Student Disability Services by March 4, 2016 (for returning Western New England University students) or by June 1, 2016 (for students new to Western New England University).
+Therefore, housing accommodation requests for the 2016-2017 academic year should be submitted in writing and received by the Office of Student Disability Services prior to housing selection each academic year.
 Any requests that are submitted after the deadline will be reviewed on a space available basis only.

 Written documentation from a medical doctor or licensed professional with expertise in the area of diagnosis must accompany your written request for a housing accommodation.
 To ensure that your documentation is complete, be sure that the following information is included:

 - What is the disability/medical condition?